hyunkyu-Park/66DaysOfData/README.md

   Furthermore the predictive performance of XGBoost and LightGBM is not much different.
   The only drawback is that overfitting is easy to occur when it applied to small datasets.

-  ★ Boosting - XGBoost(eXtra Gradient Boost)
+  ㆍ Boosting - XGBoost(eXtra Gradient Boost)
   (Python wrapper XGBoost,  sklearn wrapper XGBoost)
-  ★ Boosting - LightGBM
+  ㆍ Boosting - LightGBM
   (Python wrapper LightGBM,  sklearn wrapper LightGBM)

-  ★Dataset I used
+  ㆍ Dataset I used
   breaset cancer prediction

 __Day 4__

-  ★ I played with the 'Santander Customer Satisfaction Data' from the Kaggle.
+  ㆍ I played with the 'Santander Customer Satisfaction Data' from the Kaggle.
   To solve the problem, I used XGBoost and LightGMB algorithms.
 They represented only a slight difference.
 However, LightGBM was much faster.

-  ★Dataset I used
+  ㆍ Dataset I used
   'Santander Customer Satisfaction Data'

 __Day 5__

   I analyzed the 'Credit Card Detection Data' from the Kaggle to be intimate the algorithms that I studied so far.

-  ★ UnderSampling, OverSampling
+  ㆍ UnderSampling, OverSampling
-  ★ boost_from_average - parameter of LightGBM
+  ㆍ boost_from_average - parameter of LightGBM
-  ★ StandardScale by StandardScaler from sklearn
+  ㆍ StandardScale by StandardScaler from sklearn
-  ★ LogScale by numpy
+  ㆍ LogScale by numpy
-  ★ Removing outliers by IQR
+  ㆍ Removing outliers by IQR
-  ★ SMOTE (oversampling)
+  ㆍ SMOTE (oversampling)

-  ★Dataset I used
+  ㆍ Dataset I used
   'Credit Card Detection Data'

-  ★ Algorithms I used
+  ㆍ Algorithms I used
   LogisticRegression, LightGBM

 __Day 6__

-  ★ Stacking Ensemble has something in common with Bagging and Boosting in that it combines several individual algorithms to produce predictive results.
+  ㆍ Stacking Ensemble has something in common with Bagging and Boosting in that it combines several individual algorithms to produce predictive results.
-  ★ Basic Stacking model
+  ㆍ Basic Stacking model

 __Day 7__

-  ★ Stacking Ensemble based on CV set
+  ㆍ Stacking Ensemble based on CV set
-  ★ CV set-based stacking model uses the predicted result datasets based on cross-validation when creating datasets for the final meta-model to improve overfitting.
+  ㆍ CV set-based stacking model uses the predicted result datasets based on cross-validation when creating datasets for the final meta-model to improve overfitting.

   Step 1 - For each model, you generate data for training/testing for the meta-model based on the resulting values from which the original training/test data is predicted.